Veterans for Mustangs Act Introduced by Reps. McClain, Carter, Moore, Salazar, Garcia, Neguse, Fitzpatrick, and Others

 Legislation would enable our American heroes with Post Traumatic Stress to better protect wild horses on federal lands

-The Veterans for Mustangs Act would provide humane population control to our wild horse program, provide a unique form of healing for our American veterans, and save the taxpayers billions of dollars.”WASHINGTON, D.C., UNITED STATES , February 1, 2023 /EINPresswire.com/ -- Today, U.S. Reps.
-Lisa McClain (R-MI), Troy Carter (D-LA), Barry Moore (R-AL), Maria Salazar (R-FL), Jesus “Chuy” Garcia (D-IL), Brian Fitzpatrick (R-PA), Nancy Mace (R-SC), Jan Schakowsky (D-IL), Buddy Carter (R-GA), John Moolenaar (R-MI), Nicole Malliotakis (R-NY), Joe Neguse (D-CO), Lloyd Doggett (D-TX), and Dina Titus (D-NV), introduced the Veterans for Mustangs Act (VMA) that would amend the 1971 Wild-Free Roaming Horses and Burros Act to help better protect American wild horses and burros on federal lands, reduce or eliminate the need for inhumane helicopter roundups, and provide jobs and avenues for healing American veterans with Post Traumatic Stress and other disorders resulting from combat.
+/EIN News/ -- Washington, D.C., Feb.
+02, 2023 (GLOBE NEWSWIRE) -- Today, Animal Wellness Action, Veterans for Mustangs, Monty Roberts, and others applauded U.S. Reps.
+Lisa McClain (R-MI), Troy Carter (D-LA), Barry Moore (R-AL), Dina Titus (D-NV), Maria Salazar (R-FL), Jesús “Chuy” Garcia (D-IL), Brian Fitzpatrick (R-PA), Nancy Mace (R-SC), Jan Schakowsky (D-IL), Buddy Carter (R-GA), John Moolenaar (R-MI), Nicole Malliotakis (R-NY), Joe Neguse (D-CO), and Lloyd Doggett (D-TX) for introducing the Veterans for Mustangs Act (VMA), H.R.
+726, that would amend the 1971 Wild-Free Roaming Horses and Burros Act to help better protect American wild horses and burros on federal lands.
+The measure would reduce or eliminate the need for inhumane helicopter roundups, provide jobs for our military heros utilizing exist funds appropriated, and offer avenues for healing American veterans with Post Traumatic Stress and other disorders resulting from combat.

 “We applaud Reps.
 McClain, Carter, and the rest of the Members backing the Veterans for Mustangs Act for their leadership and dedication in protecting both our American heroes and the iconic American horses upon whose very backs this country was built,” said Marty Irby, executive director at Animal Wellness Action and eight-time world champion equestrian.
 “The Veterans for Mustangs Act would create jobs for veterans, help curb the Bureau of Land Management’s round-up of wild equines on federal lands and save the taxpayers billions of dollars by administering common-sense immunocontraceptive birth control instead of rounding up and warehousing masses of horses and burros.”